webstrand/content/files/en-us/web/uri/reference/schemes/data/index.md

 **Data URLs**, URLs prefixed with the `data:` scheme, allow content creators to embed small files inline in documents.
 They were formerly known as "data URIs" until that name was retired by the WHATWG.

 > [!NOTE]
 > Data URLs are treated as unique opaque origins by modern browsers, rather than inheriting the origin of the settings object responsible for the navigation.
+Alternatively, {{domxref("URL.createObjectURL_static", "URL.createObjectURL()")}} can be used to create an ephemeral URL that retains the creator's origin.

 ## Syntax